woctezuma/steam-reviews/README.md

 Some games appear at the top of the ranking of hidden gems, yet at the bottom of the ranking by proportion of English reviews: these games are really pushed to the higher ranks by non-English reviewers.

-NB: Three games do not appear in this ranking as the download process failed for them: Out of the Park Baseball 15 (appID=272670), Civilization IV: Beyond the Sword (appID=34460), Little Triangle (appID=575050).
+NB: Three games do not appear in this ranking as the download process failed for them: [Out of the Park Baseball 15](https://steamdb.info/app/272670/), [Civilization IV: Beyond the Sword](https://steamcommunity.com/app/34460), [Little Triangle](https://steamcommunity.com/app/575050).

 ```